stevenleigh/CppExplain/README.md

   Foo _foo;
 };
 ```
-_FIX:_  Remove the poltergeist class and use the forwarded class instead.
+__HOW TO FIX:__  Simply remove the poltergeist class and use the forwarded class instead.